 2.3) Construct a preliminary multiverse-wide compromise utility function (pMCUF) that represents value systems weighted according to how prevalent they are amongst superrationalists, and how influential its proponents are.

-2.4) Compare the world situations of all participants in MSR, predict which interventions from 2.2) will be taken by these agents under the assumption that they are approximating the pMCUF, and calculate the total utility this generates for each value system in the preliminary compromise.
+2.4) Compare the world situations of all participants in MSR, predict which interventions from 2.2) will be taken by these agents under the assumption that they are approximating the pMCUF while being partly irrational in different ways, and calculate the total utility this generates for each value system in the preliminary compromise.

 2.5) Adjust the weights in the pMCUF with the help of a fair bargaining solution in such a way that eventually, when applied to all possible world situations where the newly weighted MCUF will get approximated, all value systems will get (roughly) equal, variance-normalized benefits.
 This eventually gives you (a crude version of) the final MCUF to use.